R Umadevi Nagaraj

 Revanna Umadevi Nagaraj (born 11 February 1965), is an Indian professional player of English billiards and snooker.
 She is a World Women's Billiard champion (2012) and a six-time Indian national Billiards champion.

-She had defeated World No 13 Eva Palmius during the London 2012 Championship to become the World Champion.
+She had defeated Eva Palmius during the London 2012 Championship to become the World Champion.

 Life

 Umadevi was born in 1965.
-It was in the midst of her life, when Umadevi realised her potentials in Billiards.
+It was in the midst of her life, when Umadevi realised her potential in Billiards.
 While working as a typist in Bangalore, she used to go to the Karnataka Government Secretariat Club to play table tennis.
 One day, while waiting for a long time for her turn for table tennis, she decided to move on to the Billiards table next to the table tennis room and gradually started loving the game.
-Post that, Umadevi never looked back but towards the path of glory with a cue stick on her hand, focussing only at the colourful balls on the green table top.
-Towards a successful sports career, she was mentored by prominent billiards players and coaches such as Shri.
+She was mentored by prominent billiards players and coaches such as Shri.
 Arvind Savur, S. Jairaj, and M. G Jayaram.
-In 2012, Umadevi bagged the title of World Billiards Champion as well as the 8 Ball Pool National Champion.
-Umadevi is still giving her best efforts to top-notch the upcoming billiards events of international stage and planning to coach the burgeoning stars to shine in the respective sports niche after her retirement.
+In 2012, Umadevi won the title of World Billiards Champion as well as the 8 Ball Pool National Champion.